misterunix/basicbots/README.md

 # **BasicBots**🤖

 ## **What is BasicBots?**
-**BasicBots** is a game that gives you experience of a robo-fight two bots competiting with each other.
+**BasicBots** is a game that gives you the experience of a programming a robot tank to fight other programs in an arena.

 ## **My Inspiration**
-My first exposure to programming combat games was [Tom Poindexter's](https://github.com/tpoindex) original [crobots](http://tpoindex.github.io/crobots/) from 1985, for me which is still gives an experience to play.
+My first exposure to programming combat games was [Tom Poindexter's](https://github.com/tpoindex) original [crobots](http://tpoindex.github.io/crobots/) from 1985, for me it is still a pleasure to play.

 ## **User Interface**
-By not loosing the charm and feel of the game I have given it the original ASCII effect that creates an amazing view for the player.
+I didn't want to lose the look, feel and charm of the original insperation so it has the same ASCII effect that creates an amazing view for the player.

 ## **Programming Language**
  **BasicBots** uses a subset of *BASIC*.
 Why *BASIC*?
-Well, to give an experience to the players of what its like to play on the 8 bit view a time machine taking back to the old world charm of the gamers.
+Because, honestly, that's what I wanted.
+To give the feel of programming on the old 8 bit machines of the late 70s and early 80s.
+Besides, its fun.
-It will once again give the wxperince of arcade gaming .

 ## **Build Instruction**
 To build basicbots, simply call `make` - this will build Linux and Windows binaries.
 The OSX port has not been prepared yet.

 ## **My First Open Source Contribution**

-I expect it will take time for me to learn the do's and dont's the key tips of managing an > Open Source project. the project is open for all the contributor to engage and make an impact of there own.
+I expect it will take time for me to learn the do's and dont's of managing an Open Source project.
+The project is open for all the contributors to engage and make an impact, improving the game.

 - Fixing spelling errors and typos.
 - Creating documentation.